fajarwz/mayhugo/README.md

 ```
 You can go to your website by typing this in your browser [`localhost:1313`](http://localhost:1313/)

+## Showcase
+If you use Mayhugo as your Hugo site theme, please tell me in [this discussion](https://github.com/fajarwz/mayhugo/discussions/2#discussion-4159428).
+Thank you!

 ## Author
 - Developed by [fajarwz](https://fajarwz.com).